andrasq/node-q-then/Readme.md

 q-then
 ======

-Very fast bare-bones Promise/A+ compatible nodejs promises.
+Fast bare-bones Promises/A+ compatible nodejs promises.

 Written as a an experiment to see how lean the implementation overhead could be made to be, with moderately good success; see the Benchmarks below.